Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 My first order was pretty simple.
 I need 1/2″ U-Bolts, to go over a 2.5″ square steel tube – allowing a little clearance side to side.
 For fastening, the bolts need a 3″ Leg length.
 Sounds easy enough, but I dare you to find a 2.75″ inside measure, 1/2″ anything at a hardware store.
 That is not going to happen.
 Especially in a U-Bolt with a higher strength material.

-Last time I needed big-ish U-Bolts, I sweet talked the guy at the local semi-truck suspension place into making me 3.
-He was good, but ordering these custom-ish bolts online is a whole lot easier – and faster, and cheaper.
+Last time I needed big-ish U-Bolts, I sweet talked the guy at the local semi-truck suspension place into making three for me.
+He was good, but ordering these custom-ish bolts online is a whole lot easier – and faster, and a lot cheaper.

 The U-Bolts I received are really nice.
 The finish is good, the threads are clean, the nuts spin smooth, and the dimensions are great.
 They seem to be good quality, so I am very happy with the purchase.
 Actually, excited enough about it to write this article – and they are not a sponsor, nor do they even know I am writing it.